 Philanthropic giving for early care and education in the U.S.

-Since 2006 private foundations in the U.S. have made grants of more than $6 billion towards improving early childhood care and education, reflecting a deep commitment to the importance of supporting children and their families during this critical developmental period in their lives.
-This mapping project, developed in partnership with the Heising-Simons Foundation, provides both funders and practitioners alike with a birds eye view on where that funding has been concentrated during the last ten years, where there may be gaps, and who exactly has been at the funding table.
-In addition to mapping the data around grantmaking on this subject, this project also took a deeper dive into the existing evidence around two trending topics in the field, family engagement and professional development.
+This mapping project, developed in partnership with the Heising-Simons Foundation, provides both funders and practitioners alike with a birds eye view on where philanthropic funding for improving early childhood care and education has been concentrated during the last ten years, where there may be gaps, and who exactly has been at the funding table.
+This mapping project also took a deeper dive into the existing evidence around two trending topics in the field, family engagement and professional development.
 Working with researchers from the Frank Porter Graham Child Development Institute, this project summarized findings about the types of interventions and approaches that have led to positive outcomes for children.

+We invite you to use this map to shape your funding and programmatic decisions and share it and encourage you to share it with colleagues who could also benefit from it.
 Learn more, search the map, and dive deeper in these topics below.
-We welcome you to use this tool in helping to shape your funding and programmatic decisions and encourage you to share it with colleagues who could also benefit from it.
 Powered by grants data reported to and gathered by Candid.

 What Can I Learn?